nbicocchi/learn-microservices-python/modules/asyncio/slides/7 - Async.md

 # Asynchronous programming

+In computer science, we often need to manage multiple tasks to improve efficiency.
+This is where the concepts of concurrency and parallelism come into play.
+While often used interchangeably, they are fundamentally different.

+## Concurrency

+**Concurrency** is about dealing with many things at once.
+It's a way of structuring a program so that it can handle multiple tasks seemingly at the same time, even if the computer's processor can only execute one instruction at a time.

+A good analogy is a single *juggler*.
+The juggler is only catching and throwing one ball at a time, but by quickly switching between them, they keep all the balls in the air.
+This is a context-switching process.
+In a single-core CPU, concurrent tasks take turns using the processor.

-## Concurrency vs Parallelism
+## Parallelism

-* **Concurrency**: Structuring a program to handle multiple tasks that **make progress simultaneously**.

-  * Tasks may **not actually run at the same instant**.
-  * Can be implemented with **cooperative or preemptive scheduling**.
-  * Best for: I/O-bound applications where tasks spend a lot of time waiting, e.g., web servers, network services, GUI applications.
-  * Example: Python `asyncio` handles hundreds of network requests concurrently on a single CPU core using cooperative context switching.

-* **Parallelism**: Tasks literally **run at the same time** on multiple processors or cores.
+**Parallelism** is about doing *many things at the same time*.
+This requires multiple processors or processor cores.

-  * Requires multiple cores or processors.
-  * Often uses threads or processes that execute in true parallel.
-  * Best for: CPU-bound applications that require heavy computation.
-  * Example: A machine learning program performing matrix multiplication on multiple CPU cores at once.
+Think of a team of chefs in a kitchen.
+Each chef is working on a different dish simultaneously.
+This is true simultaneous execution.
+Parallelism is essential for CPU-bound tasks, which are operations that are limited by the speed of the CPU, such as heavy computations or complex calculations.

-**Is concurrency better than parallelism?**
+## Is concurrency better than parallelism?

 Concurrency is different than parallelism.
 And it is better on specific scenarios that involve a lot of waiting.
 Because of that, it generally is a lot better than parallelism for web application development.
 But not for everything.

 ## Synchronous vs Asynchronous